sharpenrocks/Sharpen/README.md

 ### 0.1.0
 - Display of the analysis results in a tree view.
 - Analysis of the whole solution.
-- Adds suggestions for usages of expression-bodied members (C# 6.0 & C# 7.0).
+- Suggestions for usages of expression-bodied members (C# 6.0 & C# 7.0).

 ## License
 *Sharpen* is licensed under the [MIT license](https://github.com/ironcev/sharpen/blob/master/LICENSE).